-LFRS was graded as 'good' overall for each of the three core pillars and 'good'
+LFRS was graded as 'good' overall for each of the three core pillars and 'good' against ten of the eleven sub-diagnostics, which formed each of the three core pillars.

 LFRS was the only Service in the first tranche to receive an 'outstanding' grading for how we promote our culture and values.